jpane24/OVtool/README.md

-In the next section, we will show how our method works with the average treatment effect (ATE) using a continuous outcome. **The OVtool will handle binary outcomes in the near future.**
+In the next section, we will show how our method works with the average treatment effect (ATE) using a continuous outcome. **The OVtool will handle binary outcomes in the near future.
+We currently implement a temporary solution to handle binary outcomes that utilizes the residuals from the observed (i.e. absent unobserved confounder) linear probability model to generate the empirical CDF.**

 ## Continous Outcome: Average Treatment Effect (ATE)